 - A passcode, generated by an application or shared via SMS, email or app.

-- End points are the entry point for almost all types of malicious attacks on your infrastructure.
+- Endpoints are the entry point for almost all types of malicious attacks on your infrastructure.

-- Backup & Recovery.
+Backup & recovery

 - Tested (monthly) for successful recovery from your backup.

-- Email filtering & web security.
+Email filtering & web security

 - Web filtering is restricting access to certain websites or those that have malicious content.